Expand All | Collapse All

 Dr. Ladenson, a board certified internist and endocrinologist, is the John Eager Howard Professor of Endocrinology and Metabolism and Director of the Division of Endocrinology, Diabetes, & Metabolism at the Johns Hopkins Medical Institutions, where he is Professor of Medicine, Pathology, Oncology, and Radiology and Radiological Sciences, as well as a University Distinguished Professor.
 He is also Professor of International Health at the Johns Hopkins Bloomberg School of Public Health.
 His academic career has been as a clinical investigator and educator in thyroidology, and his principal research interests have been thyroid hormone actions on the heart, thyroid cancer, thyroid hormone analogs and health economic analyses related to clinical endocrinology.

-Dr. Ladenson graduated summa cum laude from Dartmouth College with a degree in English literature, from Oxford University with a degree in physiology, and from Harvard Medical School (AOA).
+Dr. Ladenson graduated summa cum laude from Dartmouth College with a degree in English literature, from Oxford University with a degree in physiology, and from Harvard Medical School (Alpha Omega Alpha).
 He trained as a resident in internal medicine and as a clinical and research fellow in endocrinology at Massachusetts General Hospital.

 - Veracyte, providing advice regarding clinical and health-economic research related to molecular genetic testing for differential diagnosis of thyroid nodules, receiving compensation for travel expenses and honoraria.